 I’d like to return to Margate, which is where the idea for this series began.
 It’s a balancing act for me, because I’m a working photographer I do not always have the time to work on my personal projects… I just need to make more time for it.

-Race, Place & Diversity by the Seaside runs at The Gallery, Plymouth College of Art, from 8 February.
+Race, Place & Diversity by the Seaside runs at The Gallery, Plymouth College of Art, until 22 March.
 Find out more here.

 1. Manasseh with niece Oye, Mountwise, Plymouth, 2017. © Suki Dhanda